TCLamnidis/BareBonesBash/README.md

 ftp.sra.ebi.ac.uk/vol1/fastq/ERR202/007/ERR2020617/ERR2020617.fastq.gz
 </pre>

+**NANO INSTRUCTIONS GO HERE (or before the links?)
+Also explain the #?**

-And now that we have that file, it is time to actually download the files.
+And now that we have a file with all the ftp links, it is time to actually download the files.
 You can provide a file with ftp links (like the one you just made) using the flag `-i`, for "**i**nput".

 ```bash
 cd ~/BareBonesBash